 Ontario has an ugly Breed Specific Law that bans “pitbull-type” dogs from the province.
 Police and animal control officers can search for and seize any dog deemed to be a “pitbull-type” based on visual inspection.

-If the dog is determined to be a “pitbull-type,” the dog is euthanized, though it may not have broken any other law.
+If the authorities determine the dog is a “pitbull-type,” the dog is euthanized, even if it didn’t break any other law.
 Here is a summary of the law from Ontario’s Ministry of the Attorney General.

 No exceptions to this law are provided for tourists traveling with their pets.
-So, anyone having a dog that could be mistaken for a pitbull is urged to carry documents proving your dog’s pedigree when traveling in Ontario.
+So, if you have a dog that looks like a pit bull, carry documents proving your dog’s pedigree when traveling in Ontario.

-Throughout the rest of Canada, there are municipalities with breed restrictions and bans, but they can be easily avoided.
+Throughout the rest of Canada, there are municipalities with breed restrictions and bans.
+Plan to avoid them.
 Visit the Justice for Bullies website for a map of locations with breed specific laws.